Skip To Main content Skip Global Navigation

 Please Note: NAMRS supporting documents with updated OMB Control information and data collection changes will be posted prior to the next data collection period and are available now upon request.

-• Has 100% participation from all 56 states, territories, and District of Columbia.
+• NAMRS has a 100% participation rate from all 56 states, territories, and District of Columbia.

-• Also for federal fiscal year 2021, collected information on 8,287 full-time APS hotline or investigator professionals and 1,882 APS supervisors
+• For federal fiscal year 2021, NAMRS collected information on over 8,000 full-time APS hotline or investigator professionals and 1,882 APS supervisors.

-• Collects more than 50 data points on adult maltreatment cases.
+• NAMRS collects more than 50 data points on adult maltreatment cases to report on.